horiyorrmi72/alx-pre_course/README.md

-`use of Git/Github from terminals `
+`use of Git/Github from terminals by ALX School`